K85

 - 4x adhesive plasters (recommended)

 The “cold weather gear” is an essential part of the mandatory equipment.
-Depending on the weather conditions, the organization may instruct participants to carry these additional mandatory items.
+Depending on weather conditions, the organizers may require participants to carry these additional mandatory items.

 - 2x dressing packs / elastic bandages